maximbetin/instagram-helper/README.md

 - After you press Enter, verify your login status
 - Start fetching posts from specified accounts
 - Display a summary of fetched posts in the console
-- Generate a stylized HTML report (`instagram_posts.html`)
+- Generate a stylized HTML report on your Desktop (`instagram_updates_YYYYMMDD.html`)
-- Wait for you to press Enter again to close
+- Automatically close the browser
+- Open the HTML report in your default browser

 ## Configuration